It will be no entry for BJP in 2024 Lok Sabha polls : Mamata | Politics

 Jain was taken into custody by the ED under criminal sections of the Prevention of Money Laundering Act (PMLA) after a few hours of questioning.

 Keeping up her attack against the BJP, the feisty TMC supremo said, ''They are summoning people in the coal pilferage and cattle smuggling scam.
-But the coal ministry is with the union government. ''How come cattle are being smuggled through international borders?'' she questioned in a veiled reference to central agencies summoning several TMC leaders, including party general secretary Abhishek Banerjee in the two scandals.
-Banerjee said TMC will organise protests on June 5 and 6 in various blocks of the state to protest against the Centre's discrimination in the alleged non-payment of MNREGA funds it owed to the state.
+But the coal ministry is with the union government. ''How come cattle are being smuggled through international borders?'' she questioned in a veiled reference to central agencies summoning several TMC leaders, including party general secretary Abhishek Banerjee in connection with several cases.
+Banerjee said TMC will organize protests on June 5 and 6 in various blocks of the state to protest against the Centre's discrimination in the alleged non-payment of MNREGA funds is owed to the state.

 ''Either the Centre releases our funds, or it should go (step down).
-We will organise protests against such discriminatory policies,'' she said.
+We will organize protests against such discriminatory policies,'' she said.

 Listing the various welfare schemes undertaken for backward Purulia district, where BJP has gained ground in the last few years, Banerjee hoped that its people are ''no longer'' angry with the state government or the ruling party as it has come up with many welfare schemes and ensured they reach every doorstep.